-My parents have an orange tree and the last growing season didn’t provide as many fruits as the previous.
-While this is normal behavior for some citrus trees, they wanted to know what the best orange tree fertilizers were.
-So, I put together this list along with a description of the products.
+We have an orange tree and the last growing season didn’t provide as many fruits as the previous.
+While this is normal behavior for some citrus trees, we wanted to know what are the best orange tree fertilizers.
+So, I did some research and put together this list along with a description of the products.

 The best orange tree fertilizer you can buy is one that has an NPK ratio of 2:1:1 (such as a 6-3-3).
 Additionally, orange tree fertilizers should have a slightly acidic pH of 5.5-6.5.
 Last, check for reputable brands that have organic, slow-releasing, and quality nutrients.
 These can be found at your local nursery.

 In the rest of this article, we’ll review what should be in orange tree fertilizer, the top three fertilizers, and other common questions when using fertilizer for your orange tree.
 Let’s jump in.

 What Should You Look For in Orange Tree Fertilizer?

 There are a lot of orange and citrus tree fertilizers out there, so it can be hard to sort through the noise.
 To help with this, here are 5 points you can look for to better your chances of finding a nutritious orange tree fertilizer.

 - NPK ratio of 2:2:1 (for example, an NPK of 6-3-3)

 When looking at large brand fertilizers, many have synthetic nutrients that aren’t able to be absorbed as well as naturally occurring nutrients.
 This is why looking for fertilizer brands that have organic and high-quality ingredients is key.

 Almost all synthetic orange tree fertilizers will have additives or a process that improves the shelf-life, which means that the quality suffers.